Dogs die in hot cars

 Help a dog in a hot car

-- Establish the animal's health/condition.
-If they're displaying any signs of heatstroke dial 999 Immediately.
+- Establish the animal's health and condition.
+If they're displaying any signs of heatstroke dial 999 immediately.

 Once removed, if the dog is displaying signs of heatstroke, follow our emergency first aid advice.
 This could mean the difference between life and death for the dog.

-If the dog is not displaying symptoms of heatstroke:
+If the dog isn't displaying symptoms of heatstroke

 - Make a note of the car’s registration.
 If the owner returns, but you still feel the situation was dangerous for the dog, you may still report the incident to the police.

-- If you’re at a superstore/venue/event ask the staff to make an announcement to alert the owner of the situation.
+- If you’re at a shop, venue or event ask the staff to make an announcement to alert the owner of the situation.

 - If possible, get someone to stay with the dog to monitor their condition.
 If they begin to display signs of distress or heatstroke, be prepared to dial 999.